-- FY 2018 Increase in fees for reserved parking and permits in Plaza and 8th & Cherry garages with the addition of garage arm entry/exit. - FY 2018 Materials & Supplies Increase due to replacing meters and adding the License Plate Recognition (LPR) system - FY 2019 Utilties, Services, & Miscellaneous \$180,000 projected expenditure for garage maintenance - Most of the garages will be converted to an arm system for entry/exit which will result in a single charge for permit holders (other than reserved). - The City will look to expand credit card capable meters in areas where there is demand for these options.
+- FY 2018 Increase in Tees for reserved parking and permits in Plaza and 8th & Cherry garages to fund maintenance projects and increase in permits in all garages and lots to begin funding for Residential Parking by Permit Only (RPPO) program. - FY 2018 Materials & Supplies Increase due to replacing meters and adding the License Plate Recognition (LPR) system - FY 2019 Utilties, Services, & Miscellaneous \$180,000 projected expenditure for garage maintenance - Most of the garages will be converted to an arm system for entry/exit which will result in a single charge for permit holders (other than reserved).

-Finanical sources are expected to be greater than financial uses for the next 5 years.
+Financial sources are expected to be greater than financial uses for the next 5 years.
 The Parking Utility has been upgrading parking systems in both garages and replacing meters which will increase revenues in high demand

-Unassigned cash reserves are projected to increase over the next 5 years as the fund builds up reserves for future major maintenance projects and facilities.
+Unassigned cash reserves are projected to increase over the next 5 years as the fund builds up reserves for future maintenance projects and facilities.